-Question.
-Contain several points, any member may move to have the same divided; but on motion to strike out and insert, it shall not be in order to move for a division of the question; but the rejection of a motion to strike out and insert one proposition shall not prevent a motion to strike out and insert out and insert a different proposition.
+Question. contain several points, any member may move to have the same divided; but on motion to strike out and insert, it shall not be in order to move for a division of the question; but the rejection of a motion to strike out and insert one proposition shall not prevent a motion to strike out and insert a different proposition.

-PROCEDURE ON BILLS, RESOLUTIONS AND MEMORIALS.
+PROCEDURE ON BILLS, RESOLUTIONS AND MEMORIALS

-Introduction Rule 47.
-Any member desiring of Bills, etc. to introduce a bill or resolution shall file the same with the chief clerk not less than twelve hours before the convening of the session, which bill or resolution shall be numbered and read in the order filed.
+Introduction RULE 47.
+Any member desiring to of Bills, etc. introduce a bill, memorial, or resolution, shall file the same with the Chief Clerk not later than 9:00 p. m. on the evechief Clerk not later than 9:00 p. m. on the evening before the next convening session, and which bill, memorial or resolution shall be numbered and read on the next convening day in the order filed.

 Time for Rule 48.
-After the fiftieth day of New Bills by the session no bill shall be introduced, except as the Legislature shall direct by a vote of two-thirds of all the members elected to each house, said vote to be taken by yeas and nays and entered upon the journal, or unless the same be at a special session: Provided, That the time limitation for introduction of bills shall not apply to substitute bills reported by standing committees for bills pending before such committees.
+After the fiftieth day of the session no bill shall be introduced, except as the legislature shall direct by a vote of two-thirds of all the members elected to each house, said vote to be taken by yeas and nays and entered upon the journal, or unless the same be at a special session: Provided, That the time limitation for introduction of bills shall not apply to substitute bills reported by standing committees for bills pending before such committees.
 (See also Joint Rule No. 26.)

 Quadruplicate Rule 49.
-All bills, resolutions, copies of memorials to be introduced, shall be in quadruplicate; each shall be endorsed with a statement of the title, and the name of the member introducing the same.
+All bills, resolutions, Copies of memorials to be introduced, shall he in quadruplicate; each shall be endorsed with a statement of the title, and the name of the member introducing the same.
 The original is for the use of the house, the duplicate for the printer's use, the triplicate for use of chief clerk and quadruplicate for the members of the press.